 Many people neglect to consider the structure of ownership of a property at the time of purchase.
 It is a matter that should be considered and advised upon at an early stage, often prior to obtaining pre-approval from the bank.
 This is because your bank may have certain requirements, depending on the type of finance you require or how much you are borrowing.

-When you buy property with another person they are two (2) ways that you can choose to own it:
+When you buy property with another person there are two (2) ways that you can choose to own it:

 (1) Joint tenants: means that you own the whole of the property jointly and is typically how most couples purchase property.
 If one person dies, the other is immediately entitled to the whole of the property.